 In trading, a ‘pip’ is a very small price movement.
 The term is short for ‘percentage in point’.
-Traditionally, a pip is essentially the smallest move that a currency could make in forex trading.
-It is an important unit of measurement in the trading of currency pairs.
+A pip is essentially the smallest move that a currency could make in the forex market and it is an important unit of measurement in currency trading.

 Traders use pips to measure price movements in currencies.
-Determining the number of pips in a certain price movement is a straightforward process, although it depends on the instrument traded.
+Determining the number of pips in a certain price movement is a straightforward process, although it depends on the forex pair being traded.

-Apart from measuring price movements and profit and loss, pips are also useful for managing risk in trading and for calculating appropriate amounts of leverage to use in trades.
+As well as measuring price movements and profits and losses, pips are also useful for managing risk in forex trading and for calculating the appropriate amount of leverage to use.
 For example, a trader can use a stop-loss order to set the maximum amount he is willing to lose in terms of pips on a trade.
-Having a stop loss in place will limit losses if the trade moves in the wrong direction.
+Having a stop-loss in place will help to limit losses if the currency pair were to move in the wrong direction.

 The formula to calculate the value of a pip for a four-decimal currency pair is:

 Pip value = (0.0001 x trade amount) / spot price

 Let’s say a trader places a $100,000 long trade on USD/CAD when it’s trading at 1.0548.

 The value of USD/CAD rises to 1.0568.
 In this instance, one pip is a movement of 0.0001, so the trader has made a profit of 20 pips (1.0568 – 1.0548 = 0.0020 which is the equivalent of 20 pips).

 The pip value in USD is (0.0001 x 100,000) / 1.0568 = $9.46.

 To calculate the profit or loss on the trade, we multiply the number of pips gained by the value of each pip.
 In this example, the trader made a profit of 20 x $9.46 = $189.20.